Well in my opinion this is definitely an easier task than not wasting any veggies. fruit is the best: in any form-shape-color-size- flavor.

 Now the ultimate bananas.

-Just peel them and freeze them on parchment paper- and then divide-and conquer-ziplock them cut to 3 or 4 parts (each banana) so you can use in shakes, nice creams, what not. but please beware- do not thaw them before use and you can eat them frozen as a snack- but i do hope you can finish it off before it thaws-it is not a pretty sight. believe moi.
+Just peel them and freeze them on parchment paper- and then divide-and conquer-ziplock them cut to 3 or 4 parts (each banana) so you can use them in shakes, nice creams, whatnot. but please beware- do not thaw them before use and you can eat them frozen as a snack- but I do hope you can finish it off before it thaws-it is not a pretty sight. believe moi.

-Here is a link to my previous post on them banans.
+Here is a link to my previous post on them bananas.

-Also great freezer friendly fruits are grapes , nectarines, pears, peaches, I am sure manty more. if you are not a fan of sugar you do not always have to make jam when a fruit is too ripe . just keep cool and stick it in the freezer.
+Also, great freezer-friendly fruits are grapes, nectarines, pears, peaches, I am sure many more. if you are not a fan of sugar you do not always have to make jam when the fruit is too ripe. just keep cool and stick it in the freezer.

 enjoy- the cooliflower.